-- In addition to our partnership with The Wyre Forest and Hagley project, parents and carers can access support from SENDIASS (The Special Educational Needs Disabilities Information and Support Service Worcestershire).
-It aims to support parents or carers in enabling their children to realise their full potential throughout their educational life; working together working together with statutory and voluntary agencies who also support children and families. - SENDIASS Worcestershire offers telephone support concerning parents and carers of children with SEN, training through conferences and seminars, advice for Parental Support Groups, support for schools with SEND awareness and acts as a signposting service for parents and carers on a wide range of educational and non-educational issues. - SENDIASS: Office opening hours are Monday to Friday from 8.30am to 4.00pm - SEND Information, Advice and Support Service, Tolladine Rd Worcester WR4 9NB
+In addition to our partnership with The Wyre Forest and Hagley project, parents and carers can access support from SENDIASS (The Special Educational Needs Disabilities Information, Advice and Support Service Herefordshire and Worcestershire).
+It aims to support parents or carers in enabling their children to realise their full potential throughout their educational life; working together working together with statutory and voluntary agencies who also support children and families.

+SENDIASS Worcestershire offers telephone support concerning parents and carers of children with SEN, training through conferences and seminars, advice for Parental Support Groups, support for schools with SEND awareness and acts as a signposting service for parents and carers on a wide range of educational and non-educational issues.

+Information, Advice

+and Support Service